matkoch/matkoch.github.io/_posts/2020-03-21-enabling-hidpi-on-macos.md

 </plist>
 ```

 There's an article describing [how those values are encoded](https://comsystoreply.de/blog-post/force-hidpi-resolutions-for-dell-u2515h-monitor), but for me they seem to be a bit too short.
 Whatever!
-I also copied the `scale-resolution` entries to my MacBooks own override file, to allow setting the same resolution on both.
+I also copied the `scale-resolution` entries to my MacBooks own override file located at `/System/Library/Displays/Contents/Resources/Overrides/DisplayVendorID-610/DisplayProductID-a03e`, to allow setting the same resolution on both.

 ### Side-Effects